Azareal/Gosora/docs/installation.md

 You can get a free private key and certificate pair from Let's Encrypt or Cloudflare.

-If you're using Nginx or something else as a reverse-proxy in-front of Gosora, then you will have to consult their documentation for advice on setting HTTPS.
+If you're using Nginx or something else as a reverse-proxy in-front of Gosora, you will have to consult their documentation for advice on setting HTTPS.
 You may also need to enable LoosePort and LooseHost in `config/config.json`.

-If you're behind a reverse-proxy that terminates the SSL / TLS connection, for instance, if the certificate is setup on there instead of the instance, then you may also want to set the SslSchema config setting to true in `config/config.json` and leave EnableSsl disabled.
+If you're behind a reverse-proxy that terminates the SSL / TLS connection, you may want to set the SslSchema config setting to true in `config/config.json` and leave EnableSsl disabled.
+An example of this is if the certificate is setup on the reverse-proxy rather than the instance.

 For email, you will need a SMTP server (either provided by yourself or by a transactional mail provider who specialises in doing so).
 You can setup it up via config.json with the Email setting and the ones starting with SMTP.

-It is also possible to send emails without SMTP with the experimental sendmail plugin, however there is a high chance of your emails ending up in the user's spam folder, if it arrives at all.
+It is possible to send emails without SMTP with the experimental sendmail plugin, however there is a high chance of your emails ending up in the user's spam folder, if it arrives at all.

-You may also need to open a port in your firewall in order for the outside world to see your instance of Gosora.
+You may need to open a port in your firewall in order for the outside world to see your instance of Gosora.

 # Advanced Installation